Yehor-Mishchyriak/SAWNERGY/JOSS/paper.md

 # Statement of need
 MD simulations yield framewise pairwise interaction data that scales as $O(N^2)$ in the number of residues $N$, and each residue’s interaction vector captures only its immediate neighborhood rather than the broader network context.
 The combination of high dimensionality and locality makes raw MD data cumbersome for analysis or machine learning.
 Yet long-range interaction patterns are essential for understanding allosteric[^1] effects caused by mutations or ligand binding, which is key in drug design.
 Hence, we need compact, context-rich representations to make MD-derived features usable.
 A well-established solution is DeepWalk, a random-walk-based representation learning technique that summarizes multi-hop context in low-dimensional vectors and outperforms linear projections like PCA on graph benchmarks [@perozzi2014deepwalk].
-To apply this to residue interaction networks, moving from raw weighted adjacencies to embeddings, one would need to glue together a large multi-stage workflow, which is error-prone, likely to be inefficient, and lacks output reproducibility.
+To apply this to residue interaction networks, moving from raw weighted adjacencies to embeddings, one would need to glue together a large multi-stage workflow, which is error-prone, likely to be inefficient, and often lacks reproducible outputs.
 SAWNERGY adapts the DeepWalk algorithm to weighted residue interaction graphs and packages the full pipeline from MD outputs to embeddings into a light Python framework.
-The framework is MD-format agnostic, involves parallel computation, post-execution clean-up, visualization and animation capabilities, data compression along with metadata for reproducibility, documentation, and tests.
+It is MD-format agnostic, involves parallel computation, post-run clean-up, visualization and animation capabilities, data compression along with metadata for reproducibility, documentation, and tests.

 [^1]: *Allostery is when a change at one site in a protein alters the structure or function at a distant site.*